 A resource for talking about refugees and immigration in Torah

-Torah is also not just a simplistic recapitulation of liberal values.
-There's so much more to it than that.
-We like to take the commandment to "love your neighbor as yourself" as one of the moral foundations of Torah.
-But the complementary commandment says, "the stranger who sojourns with you...you shall love him as yourself, for you were strangers in the land of Egypt."
-Why are there two separate commands to love in Leviticus 19, one to love the friend and one to love the stranger?
+Torah is not just a simplistic recapitulation of liberal values.
+We like to take the commandment to "love your neighbor as yourself" as one of the moral foundations of universal human diginity.
+But the Torah divides love into two commadnments; the complementary commandment says, "the stranger who sojourns with you...you shall love him as yourself, for you were strangers in the land of Egypt."
+Here are the verses:

 1. Lev 19:18: You shall neither take revenge from nor bear a grudge against the members of your people; and you shall love your fellow/friend/rei’ekha (usually translated: ‘neighbor’) like yourself/kamokha.
 I am YHVH.

 2. Lev 19:34: Like a native/citizen/ezrach from among you shall be the stranger who sojourns with you / hager hagar itchem for you, and you shall love him as yourself/kamokha; for you were strangers in the land of Egypt.
 I am YHVH your God.

 A fundamental question that motivated me to create this resource is, Why are there two separate commands to love in Leviticus 19, one to love the friend and one to love the stranger?
 Why not one commandment to love all humanity?

 Let's assume that the Torah is giving us the best possible foundation for a moral and humanistic ethic.
 What necessitates this doubling of the mitzvah, in which the stranger is both like the neighbor and unlike the neighbor?
 Why is that a better foundation than just saying "love every fellow human being as yourself"?